 Donald Trump – 1997 Lamborghini Diablo

-While his policies are polarizing, his car collection is something I think most everyone can agree to like.
-Donald Trump, during his life prior to the Oval Office, was always known for having a rather ostentatious car collection, but this Diablo tops the list.
+While his policies may be polarizing, his car collection is something I think most everyone can agree to like.
+Donald Trump, prior to his time in the Oval Office, was always known for having a rather ostentatious car collection, but this Diablo tops the list.
 While he sold it sometime before his presidency, he did own the car new, and it was a staple of his fleet for quite a few years.
 President Trump’s Diablo is powered by a nearly 500hp V12, and is equipped with a five-speed manual gearbox.
 Additionally, it’s the only 1997 Diablo known to be painted in Lemans blue.
-Pair that rare paint color with the fact that its original owner is a U.S. President, and frankly, let me tell you something, this is frankly one of the most collectible Diablos, maybe ever, in the history of Diablos.
+Pair that rare paint color with the fact that its original owner is a U.S. President, this is probably one of the most collectible Diablos in the history of Diablos.

 Joe Biden – 1967 Chevrolet Corvette Stingray